openbullet/openbullet2-docs/docs/jobs/multi-run-job/running.md

 - 5 bots
 - data pool: range from 0 to 100 with step 1, Default wordlist type

-Leave everything else default.
+Leave everything else at the default settings.
 Your options need to look like these:

 ![Sample settings](/img/jobs/multi-run-job/sample-settings.png)

 Finally, click on the *Create Job* button.
-At this point, you should see something like this
+At this point, you should see something like this:

 ![Multi Run Job Viewer (idle)](/img/jobs/multi-run-job/viewer-idle.png)